What Happens If You Skip Recertification?

 Denial of Insurance Coverage

-- Insurance companies may refuse to renew or provide coverage for buildings that fail to meet recertification requirements, leaving the property uninsured.
+- Insurance providers may deny coverage or refuse renewals for properties that fail to meet recertification requirements, leaving the building exposed.

 Eviction or Vacate Orders

-- If the building is deemed unsafe, the local government can issue an order to vacate, requiring all tenants or occupants to leave until the building is certified as safe.
+- If the structure is considered unsafe, the municipality can issue a vacate order, requiring all occupants to leave until the building is certified safe.

 Higher Repair Costs